-1) Seed-dispersal caused amphibians by feeding them.
+1) Seed-dispersal caused land animals by nourishing them.

 Now rains would occasionally wash the seeds of nearby plants into the waterways, so many plants that were merely near rivers (and small tributaries) were also being favored by river-based seed dispersal.
 These probably evolved to drop their seeds throughout the year because heavy rain would carry would often carry their seeds away.
-Therefore we imagine that the areas around the world’s rivers and brooks were full of nutritious seeds until the arrival of the proto-amphibian fish.
+Therefore we imagine that the areas around the world’s rivers and brooks were full of nutritious seeds until the arrival of more terrestrial fish.

-Thus the initial limiting factor seems to have been the ability of the fish to breathe air and move far from the water in search of seeds.
+The initial limiting factor seems to have been the ability of the fish to breathe air and move far from the water in search of seeds.
 And the individual fish that could do this was both best at finding food and dispersing the seeds of its symbiots.
 Thus the benefits of seed spreading favored the fish that could venture farther and farther onto the land to find seeds to eat and spread.
 And this is the evolutionary hurdle that caused the amphibians, beginning about 370-mya.
 This is also where the conifers (pine, juniper, holly), apparently came from, also about 370-mya.
 The timing coincidence is because the two were apparently symbiots.

 About 320 to 310-mya, we start to see animals that did not go back to the water to breed, namely the reptiles.
 This was about the same time when cycads evolved.
 Cycads are palm-like plants which today put coconuts and giant bundles of dates high up a long stalk.
 The early cycads were however short.